 Finally, the reduced entropy, in this case, amounts to the entanglement between the system and the BS.
 Its value is

-Therefore, differently from the QDCE, we see a complementary trade-off between the components of the CCR, as shown in Fig.~\ref{fig:nr-qcre}.
+Therefore, differently from the QDCE, we see a complementary tradeoff between the components of the CCR, as shown in Fig.~\ref{fig:nr-qcre}.
 However, as we discuss next, this observation about the QDCE is modified when considering general relativistic effects.
-Indeed, as will be seen, a trade-off relation exists in both QDCE and QDCE in this case.
+Indeed, as will be seen, a tradeoff relation exists in both QDCE and QDCE in this case.